 Mount Rainier National Park is famous for its beautiful wildflowers.
 Some of the most common wildflowers found in the park include the purple lupine, fire-red paintbrush, charming avalanche lilies early in the season, the treasured trillium, and of course the delightful bear grass.

 While wildflowers normally peak from late June through August, you may see them even into early September, depending on the weather.
-Particularly those years with heavy snow the previous winter, such as 2023.
+Particularly those years with heavy snow the previous winter.

 Wildflowers are found in different areas of the park depending on the season, elevation, and weather conditions.
 For example, wildflowers at lower elevations tend to bloom earlier in the year, while those at higher elevations bloom later in the summer.